stayintarkov/SIT.Launcher.Classic/README.md

 # Installation
 - Buy, download and install BattleState Games Escape from Tarkov
 - Copy and paste the latest live BSG Tarkov client (downloaded through their launcher) somewhere (i.e. D:\EmuTarkov)
-- Download latest [SIT Server](https://github.com/paulov-t/Tarkov-Server/releases/) and extract it anywhere
+- Download latest [SPT-AKI Bleeding Edge Server](https://dev.sp-tarkov.com/SPT-AKI/Server) and follow instructions to setup (subject to change)
-- Run the Server.exe from the SIT Server
 - Download and Run the Launcher

 # How to use this launcher.